dojichart/dojichart/README.md

 - **Layers** - A chart panel has layers, for example a candlestick layer and moving average layer.

+- **Responsive** - Charts are responsive, such that they expand or contract to fit their container's width.

-- **Size and spacing** - The width of candlesticks and their intervals can be changed on the fly - otherwise known as zoom.
+- **Size and spacing** - The width of candlesticks and their intervals can be changed on the fly - this is equivalent to zooming.

 - **Scrolling** - Charts can be scrolled forward and backward, either one bar at a time or by a specific number of time intervals.